 Psychological symptoms: Guilt, anger, hostility, restlessness, inability to concentrate, lack of capacity to initiate and maintain an organized pattern of activities.

-The grief evaluation measure (GEM) is a screening tool designed to measure the development of complicated grief symptoms in a mourning adult.
+The grief evaluation measure (GEM) can also assist in identifying the development of complicated grief symptoms in a mourning adult.
 It assesses both qualitative and quantitative risk factors including mourner's loss and medical history, financial resources both before and after the loss, and circumstances surrounding the death.
 It provides in-depth information on bereaved the individuals' subjective grief symptoms and associated experience.

 In the majority of the patients with Takosubo cardiomyopathy, a coronary angiogram may be inconspicuous.
 Cardiac imaging plays an important role and shows left ventricular dysfunction.